ericbutz/developer-portal/app/guides/transfer-money-between-users/create-transfer.md

   }
 };

-// For Access API applications, an appToken can be used for this endpoint. (https://docsv2.dwolla.com/#application-authorization) appToken
+// For Dwolla API applications, an appToken can be used for this endpoint. (https://docsv2.dwolla.com/#application-authorization) appToken
   .post('transfers', requestBody)
   .then(res => res.headers.get('location')); // => 'https://api.dwolla.com/transfers/d76265cd-0951-e511-80da-0aa34a9b2388'